-Learning to cook like a Porteño
+Learning to Cook like a Porteño

 I have done my fair share of eating in Buenos Aires but if I was going to learn what it was like to live as a Porteño I needed to know how to cook like one.

-With food being my first love I have taken many cooking classes, not only one-off classes but semesters at a culinary school.
 When I was in Thailand, like others I took a cooking class in Chiang Mai and it was a highlight of the trip.

 woman cooking over oven

-Stephanie found Norma’s class online after I had given up finding classes in South America.
 Norma is a psychotherapist during the week but loves food so much she teaches the classes on Saturdays.

 I liked Norma right away.

-Before we did any cooking we sat around a table to get to know everyone a bit better.
 I learned that Norma was already listed in Lonely Planet, but unlike most people who are listed, she didn’t jack the class prices up.

 empanada ingredients